tamentis/cartman/README.rst

    opening bracket.
  - Use double-quotes for strings unless it makes it easier on certain strings (avoids escaped double-quotes).
+ - If an error is exceptional, let the exception rise.

 .. _Trac: http://trac.edgewall.org/
 .. _vim: http://www.vim.org/